Thomas A. LaVeist

-Thomas A. LaVeist is the dean and Weatherhead Presidential Chair at the School of Public Health and Tropical Medicine at Tulane University in New Orleans, Louisiana.
-He was previously the chairman of the Department of Health Policy and Management at the George Washington University, Milken Institute School of Public Health.
-He focuses mainly on the development of policy and interventions to address race disparities in the health field.
+Thomas A. LaVeist is an American public health scholar, academic administrator, and policy expert.
+He is the dean and Weatherhead Presidential Chair at the Celia Scott Weatherhead School of Public Health and Tropical Medicine at Tulane University in New Orleans, Louisiana.
+He was previously the chairman of the Department of Health Policy and Management at the George Washington University Milken Institute School of Public Health.
+He is founding director of the Johns Hopkins Center for Health Disparities Solutions, and served as the William C. and Nancy F. Richardson Professor in Health Policy at the Johns Hopkins Bloomberg School of Public Health.
+His work examines how social conditions, public policy, and institutional factors shape health outcomes and disparities in access to care.
+He was elected to the National Academy of Medicine in 2013.

-He has published more than 100 articles in scientific journals, including Health Affairs, Journal of General Internal Medicine, American Journal of Public Health, American Journal of Epidemiology, American Journal of Sociology, Milbank Quarterly, Medical Care, Journal of the American College of Cardiology, Ethnicity and Disease, Health Services Research, and Social Science & Medicine.
-His research has been funded by the National Institutes of Health, Center for Disease Control, Department of Defense, Commonwealth Fund, Sage Foundation, and the Agency for Healthcare Research.
+He has published more than 150 articles in scientific journals, including JAMA, Health Affairs, American Journal of Public Health, American Journal of Sociology, and other leading health and social policy journals.

 Early life and education

 Thomas LaVeist was born and raised in the Brownsville section of Brooklyn, New York.

 He obtained his B.A. in Sociology from the University of Maryland Eastern Shore (UMES) in 1984.
 At UMES, he was a member of the football team and Phi Beta Sigma fraternity.
 He received his M.A. in sociology in 1985, and his Ph.D. in medical sociology from the University of Michigan in 1988.
 He completed his postdoctoral fellowship in Gerontology and Public Health Policy & Administration at the University of Michigan School of Public Health in 1990.
-He received a certificate in 2004 from the Johns Hopkins University in Leadership Foundations, Leadership development training program.
-LaVeist is also certified in Organizational Governance through the National Association of Corporate Directors.
+He received a certificate in 2004 from Johns Hopkins University in Leadership Foundations.
+LaVeist is also certified in organizational governance through the National Association of Corporate Directors.

-During his time at the University of Michigan, he helped found the National Black Graduate Students Association, a student-run non-profit organization with the original goal to "provide an opportunity for African American graduate students to develop professionally as well as serve as a forum for future researchers and academic professionals."
-The program has grown significantly over the years in goals and in numbers from the University of Michigan to partner programs in schools across the United States.
+During his time at the University of Michigan, he helped found the National Black Graduate Students Association.

 Career

-LaVeist joined the Johns Hopkins faculty in 1990 and served in various roles, including chair of academic policy and admissions committee, professor of health policy and management since 2004, professor of sociology since 2004, holder of a joint appointment in the School of Medicine Oncology Department since 2005, faculty associate in the Sidney Kimmel Comprehensive Cancer Center since 2005, and faculty associate in the Hopkins Population Center since 1993.
-After 25 years of teaching health policy and being a chair of the Director of the Hopkins Center for Health Disparities at The Johns Hopkins University Bloomberg School of Public Health, he joined the George Washington University faculty as a professor and chair of the Department of Health Policy and Management.
+LaVeist joined the faculty of the Johns Hopkins Bloomberg School of Public Health in 1990, where he served for 25 years.
+He held multiple roles, including professor of health policy and management and professor of sociology, with joint appointments in the School of Medicine.
+He was the founding director of the Hopkins Center for Health Disparities Solutions.

+He later joined the George Washington University Milken Institute School of Public Health as professor and chair of the Department of Health Policy and Management.

+In 2018, LaVeist was appointed dean of the School of Public Health and Tropical Medicine at Tulane University.
+His leadership has focused on institutional strategy, financial sustainability, and aligning academic programs with workforce needs.
+During his tenure, the school secured a major philanthropic naming gift.